-Axel works as the Associate Strategic Director at frog design.
-He was previously the Vice President of Innovation and Head of the Innovation Lab at Pixelpark (Publicis Groupe).
+Axel works as the Strategy Director at frog design.
+He was previously Head of Service Design at Allianz Group, Associate Strategic Director at frog design, Vice President of Innovation and Head of the Innovation Lab at Pixelpark (Publicis Groupe).

 "Professional success used to depend on experience, knowledge, and skill.
 Since recent decades we live in an increasingly uncertain and volatile world where, even the past has become unpredictable.
 In this new normal, experience and knowledge are less relevant, while the abilities to learn and adapt, to be resilient and to connect with others are ever more crucial.
 The Berlin School of Creative Leadership helped to live through (it still does) times of strangeness".

 Success is not linear but sometimes life does not go according to plan.
 But somehow we are convinced that forcing square pegs into round holes is how we succeed.

 Axel always followed his instinct and intuition to the fullest through some unique and explorative experiences in order to get some hands-on empirical learning, which include living on the streets of Amsterdam, running a punk mail order, co-founding a Fab Lab (fabrication laboratory), and Coworking Space that challenges the future of work.
 But against all odds, Axel managed to obtain a German Engineering Degree, a Master of Arts and a MBA; all of which channeled into real world contribution where he often invited as Guest Lecturer at architecture, design, engineering and business schools internationally.